Type of Bras Should Teenagers Wear :

 Well, there is no fixed age when you should start wearing a bra; it usually coincides with when your menstruation first begins.
 To be more specific, a girl of average built might feel the need for a bra around the age of 12-13, whereas plus size girls might need it a little earlier.

 If it’s not yet time for a bra, or if your teen is too embarrassed about her breast development, here is a list of teenager bra types that they can rely on:

 What type of bra should teenagers wear?

 1. Beginner bra

 To make your first bra fitting a comfortable experience we would suggest you start with a beginner bra.
 The beginner’s bra for teenager acts as a bridge that helps you in moving towards the world of bras.
 While switching from a beginner bra to an actual bra, you’d experience a better grip and structure.

 Slip-on bras, otherwise known as crop top bra is the best bra for teenager and a comfortable option to help teens transition to bras.
-They function well for girls who are at the early stage of developing.
+They function well for girls who are at the early stage of development.
 They offer minimal support but offer pretty good coverage for the budding breasts.
 Also, these bras usually come in a seamless and unpadded form.

 Choose bras that are made with breathable fabric such as cotton.

 3. Lightly padded T-Shirt bra

 A lightly padded bra is the most natural-looking and comfortable bra.
 This bra does not do much change to the shape of a girl’s breasts but it conceals the nipples and smoothen their silhouettes.
 It can make a girl feel less exposed when she’s wearing a T-shirt, as they are specifically designed to enable a smooth finish beneath even the most form-fitting clothing.
 These bras come in different fabrics, seamless and some may even have underwires for additional support.